yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 Future work should focus on:

-- rolling historical out-of-sample testing;
+- rolling historical out-of-sample testing
-- empirical transaction-cost and liquidity calibration;
+- empirical transaction-cost and liquidity calibration
-- full continuous refinement across the reduced support space;
+- full continuous refinement across the reduced support space
-- turnover-limit sensitivity analysis;
+- turnover-limit sensitivity analysis
-- larger QAOA instances and systematic scaling studies;
+- larger QAOA instances and systematic scaling studies
-- noisy-simulator and quantum-hardware experiments;
+- noisy-simulator and quantum-hardware experiments
-- matched classical-versus-quantum runtime comparisons; and
+- matched classical-versus-quantum runtime comparisons, and
-- constituent-level ETF look-through and factor-overlap analysis.
+- constituent-level ETF look-through and factor-overlap analysis

 ---

 ## 👥 Team Member and Contribution

 **Yasaman Yaghoobi — Sole Contributor**
-** Email: yaghoobi.y@northeastern.edu**
+Email: yaghoobi.y@northeastern.edu

 This project was completed as an individual submission.
 I was responsible for the full end-to-end development of the work, including the financial formulation, classical portfolio optimization, QUBO and QAOA implementation, hybrid quantum-classical integration, numerical experiments, independent validation, analysis of results, technical documentation, and presentation preparation.